-The Gautrain bus fleet currently operates on 25 routes.
+The Gautrain bus fleet currently operates on more than 20 routes.

 Visit your nearest Gautrain Station to purchase your Gautrain Card.
-Cards can be purchased at a self-help Ticket Vending Machine or at a station Ticket Office at a cost of R16.
+Gautrain Cards may be purchased at a self-help Ticket Vending Machine or at a station Ticket Office at a cost of R18.

-All bus route information can be found here or at your nearest Gautrain station.
+All bus route information may be found here or at your nearest Gautrain station.

-If you have misplaced any items whilst on our system you can contact the Lost and Found department on 011 253 0353 during office hours.
-You can also log a Lost and Found query at our Contact Page.
+If you have misplaced any items whilst on the Gautrain you may contact the Lost and Found department on 011 253 0254 during office hours.
+You may also log a Lost and Found query at our Contact Page.

-To apply for a refund, please visit your nearest Gautrain Station Ticket Office.
-Please take along a copy of your bank statement, identity document and Gautrain Card.
+To apply for a refund, please register an account and link your card at www.gautrain.co.za or visit your nearest Gautrain Station Ticket Office.
+Please take along a copy of your ID and bank statement.

 Please request a Gautrain Card Statement here.